Balderton: Notable people

+Community and leisure

 Balderton Lake

 Balderton Lake is owned by the Balderton Parish Council, who maintain the walkway around the lake, as well as the wooded area and grasslands.
 There is a viewing area with access for disabled people.
 A number of trees around the lake were planted early in the 1990s as part of a project undertaken by John Hunt Infant School.
 A local fishing club rent fishing rights from the council, and are responsible for taking care of the water, while the charity Sustrans have resurfaced the old Newark-Bottesford railway line bordering the lake, resulting in several miles of walking and cycle track.
 It is now surrounded by a large number of houses.

 Grove Leisure Centre

 Until the opening of the Newark Sports and Fitness Centre in May 2016, Balderton was the location of a leisure centre serving the local community, offering two swimming pools, gym facilities, squash courts and other sporting amenities.

 The vacant buildings fell victim to a suspected arson attack in September 2017.